Menu

 Kite on a tree branch at Welford National Park

-We were lucky enough though to come across a bearded dragon on our desert scenic drive, and of course, the ubiquitous kangaroos are never far away.
+We were lucky enough to come across a Central Bearded Dragon on our desert drive, and of course, the ubiquitous kangaroos are never far away.

 Bearded dragon at Welford National Park

-Unlike Currawinya National Park, Welford doesn’t have offer a heap of pastoral history but you can see some remnants of feeding troughs, stock yards and windmills along the Desert Drive.
+Welford doesn’t have a massive amount of pastoral history left but you can see remnants of feeding troughs, stockyards and windmills along the Desert Drive.

 Stockyard ruins at Welford National Park